 After taking a breather, I got my friend Ken, a retired mechanic, to look at the motor.
-We found that the gas line had not been completely engaged to the motor fitting and once corrected it started right up and the remaining day fishing on good old Lake Puckaway was great.
+We found that the gas line had not been completely engaged to the motor fitting and once corrected it started right up and the remaining day fishing on good old Lake Puckaway was uneventful.
 Between the three hours of rowing and the rest of the day of fishing I slept great that night!

 While rowing back to the launch earlier in the day, I had plenty of time to daydream.
-While doing so, I recalled a fishing trip several years earlier that Art and I had taken to the Grand River Marsh on the other side of the lake.
+While doing so, I recalled a fishing trip several years earlier that neighbor Art and I had taken to the Grand River Marsh on the other side of the lake.
 We had taken my small rowboat as the pond was restricted to rowboats or boats with electric trolling motors only.
 Leaving early in the morning, we hitched up the boat and drove to the other side.

-When we got close to the area where we would access the pond we hit a large bump in the small road.
-There was a large bang and looking in the rear view mirror I was stunned to see my small rowboat, tethered by only the winch rope, float off of the trailer and up in the air.
+When we got close to the area where we would access the pond, bang!.. we hit a huge bump in the road.
+Looking in the rear view mirror I was stunned to see my small rowboat, tethered by only the winch rope, float off of the trailer and up in the air.
 Stopping suddenly would have caused the boat to come crashing down on the black top so I tried slowing down little by little.
-Art had now turned around in his seat and we both watched in amazement as the boat hovered above us like a large metal kite.
-And although I had only slowed down slightly, within less than a minute gravity took over and the boat slammed down on the black top with another huge bang, after which it rolled several times into a ditch.
-We stopped, pulled the boat out of the ditch and checked it for damage.
+Art and I both watched in amazement as the boat hovered above us like a large metal kite.
+And although I had only slowed down slightly, within less than a minute gravity took over and the boat slammed down onto the black top with another huge bang, after which it rolled several times into a ditch.
+We stopped, pulled the boat out of the ditch and checked for damage.